Schmelzberry/CretaceousApi/README.md

 3) Change the server, port, and user id as necessary.
 Replace 'Password' with your own relevant MySQL password and userId. (set at installation of MySQL).

 #### Database
-  1) Navigate to CoffeeTrackerAPI.Solution/CoffeeTrackerAPI directory using the MacOS Terminal or Windows Powershell (e.g. `cd Desktop/CoffeeTrackerAPI.Solution/CoffeeTrackerAPI`).
+  1) Navigate to CretaceousApi/CretaceousApi directory using the MacOS Terminal or Windows Powershell (e.g. `cd Desktop/CretaceousApi/CretaceousApi`).
   2) Run the command `dotnet ef database update` to generate the database through Entity Framework Core.
   3) (Optional) To update the database with any changes to the code, run the command `dotnet ef migrations add <MigrationsName>` which will use Entity Framework Core's code-first principle to generate a database update.
 After, run the previous command `dotnet ef database update` to update the database.

   #### Launch the API
-  1) Navigate to CoffeeTrackerAPI.Solution/CoffeeTrackerAPI directory using the MacOS Terminal or Windows Powershell (e.g. `cd Desktop/CoffeeTrackerAPI.Solution/CoffeeTrackerAPI`).
+  1) Navigate to CretaceousApi/CretaceousApi directory using the MacOS Terminal or Windows Powershell (e.g. `cd Desktop/CoffeeTrackerAPI.Solution/CoffeeTrackerAPI`).
-  2) Run the command `dotnet run` to have access to the API in Postman or browser.
+  2) Run the command `dotnet watch run` to have access to the API in Postman or browser.

 ------------------------------